-O that You would slay the wicked, O God; Depart from me, therefore, men of bloodshed.
-20 For they speak against You wickedly, And Your enemies take Your name in vain.
-21 Do I not hate those who hate You, O LORD?
-And do I not loathe those who rise up against You?
-22 I hate them with the utmost hatred; They have become my enemies.
+Oh that you would slay the wicked, O God!
+O men of blood, depart from me!
+They speak against you with malicious intent; your enemies take your name in vain.
+Do I not hate those who hate you, O LORD?
+And do I not loathe those who rise up against you?
+I hate them with complete hatred; I count them my enemies.
+(Psalm 139:19–22)

 The Fighter Verse team made a judgment call that these “problem” verses of Psalm 139:19–22 did not directly serve the tactical aims of the memory program, and might require so much explanation as to be distracting from the goal of strengthening faith.
 But for many of us, the strength of faith calls for an explanation.
 So I will give some pointers for how to understand them.
 I hope you will pray and ponder so that these pointers become providers of God-taught riches.

-5. The imprecatory Psalms were not avoided by Jesus.
+The imprecatory Psalms were not avoided by Jesus.
 At least one of the most severe of them (Psalm 69) seems to have been a favorite from which Jesus, in his human nature, drew guidance and encouragement and self-understanding.
 (John 15:25 = Psalm 69:4, “They hated me without cause.”
 John 2:17 = Psalm 69:9, “Zeal for your house has eaten me up.”
 Matthew 27:24 = Psalm 69:21, “They gave me gall for my food.”)
-This is a Psalm which prays, “Pour out your indignation on them, and let your burning anger overtake them" (69:24).
+This is a Psalm which prays, “Pour out your indignation on them, and let your burning anger overtake them” (Psalm 69:24).